Skip to yearly menu bar Skip to main content

 East Exhibit Hall A-C #3104

 Heterophily, or the tendency of connected nodes in networks to have different class labels or dissimilar features, has been identified as challenging for many Graph Neural Network (GNN) models.
-While the challenges of applying GNNs for node classification when class labels display strong heterophily are well understood, it is unclear how heterophily affects GNN performance on other important graph learning tasks where class labels are not available.
+While the challenges of applying GNNs for node classification when class labels display strong heterophily are well understood, it is unclear how heterophily affects GNN performance in other important graph learning tasks where class labels are not available.
 In this work, we focus on the link prediction task and systematically analyze the impact of heterophily in node features on GNN performance.
-Theoretically, we first introduce formal definitions of homophilic and heterophilic link prediction tasks, and present a theoretical framework that highlights the different optimizations needed for the respective tasks.
+We first introduce formal definitions of homophilic and heterophilic link prediction tasks, and present a theoretical framework that highlights the different optimizations needed for the respective tasks.
 We then analyze how different link prediction encoders and decoders adapt to varying levels of feature homophily and introduce designs for improved performance.
+Based on our definitions, we identify and analyze six real-world benchmarks spanning from homophilic to heterophilic link prediction settings, with graphs containing up to 30M edges.
 Our empirical analysis on a variety of synthetic and real-world datasets confirms our theoretical insights and highlights the importance of adopting learnable decoders and GNN encoders with ego- and neighbor-embedding separation in message passing for link prediction tasks beyond homophily.

 Live content is unavailable.
 Log in and register to view live content